Koha-Community/kohadocs/source/opac.rst

 Custom RSS feeds
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Using the :ref:`RSS feeds cron job <rss-feeds-label>` you can generate an RSS feed for any SQL
+Using the :ref:`RSS feeds cron job <cron-rss-feeds-label>` you can generate an RSS feed for any SQL
 query (for example a new acquisitions RSS feed).
 The cron job is run on the
 command line to produce an RSS XML document.